 You may wish to add a level of supervision to make sure all workers are adhering to the administrative controls you put into place.

-If you are looking for knowledgeable and experienced scaffolders, who have leading-hands that work together with you and offer expert advice, please contact us at Skelscaff today on 1300 266 607 or email us at email@example.com.
+If you are looking for knowledgeable, experienced and licensed scaffolders, who have leading-hands that work together with you and offer expert advice, please contact us at Skelscaff today on 1300 266 607 or email us at email@example.com.